kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 What if, instead of being able to climb 1 or 2 steps at a time, you could climb any number from a set of positive integers X?
 For example, if X = {1, 3, 5}, you could climb 1, 3, or 5 steps at a time.

+414 (Hard)

+This problem was asked by Microsoft.

+You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.